brown9804/ML_Introduction/README.md

 ## Dependecies
 - Install Matlab or use Matlab online
-- Install Octave: For OSX go to https://sourceforge.net/projects/octave/
+- Install Octave 3.8.0: For OSX go to https://sourceforge.net/projects/octave/ for download